 Dr. Pataki joined the faculty of Westminster College as a Visiting Professor of Psychology in 2004.
 In 2006, she was promoted to Assistant Professor of Psychology and coordinator of the Peace Studies Program.
 In 2012, she was promoted to Associate Professor of Psychology.
-She currently teaches: Psychology of Prejudice, Psychology of Women, Personality, Research Methods and Analysis, Introduction to Psychology, Introduction to Peace Studies, Introduction to the Liberal Arts, an Advanced Peace Studies Seminar, and Senior Studies Research Seminars.
+She currently teaches: Psychology of Prejudice, Psychology of Women, Personality, Research Methods and Analysis, Introduction to Psychology, Introduction to the Liberal Arts, an Advanced Peace Studies Seminar, and Senior Studies Research Seminars.

 Dr. Pataki is the 2007 recipient of the Mary Roth Walsh Teaching the Psychology of Women Award presented by Division 35 of the American Psychological Association for curricular innovation related to diversity.

 Abbas, R., Vaknin-Nusbaum, V., Pataki, S.P. & Ilaiyan, S. (2017).
 What do they want from my life?: Parent-child relationships as perceived by Druze Adolescents in Israel.
 Poster presented at the Society for Intercultural Education, Training, and Research, SEITAR Europa Congress 2017, Dublin, Ireland.